RiadHossain43/ece-3-2-sql-lab/README.md

 # ece-3-2-sql-lab

-this repositoty contains all the practice and assignments contents from my 6th semister.
+this repositoty contains all the practice and assignments contents on sql database using oracle from my 6th semister `cse` laboratory.